practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Curry/README.md

 <br/>

-## A first Curry program
+## A first Curry2 program

-However, working in the REPL was not my goal, and with the help of "Big AI" I tinkered together a first, little Curry program to be compiled into a standalone, native binary executables for Linux, here named _factorial.curry_:
+However, working in the REPL was not my goal, and with the help of "Big AI" I tinkered together a first, little Curry2Go program to be compiled into a standalone, native executable for Linux, here named _factorial.curry_:

 ```
 import System.Environment (getArgs)